qinzhouhit/cs_job/README.md

 1) SDE: one can try roles explicit marked as New/ Univeristy Grad.
 2) DS: both new grad and entry level roles are fine.
-3) RS/AS: no new grad version, you compete with experienced/ PhD candidates.
+3) RS/ AS: no new grad version, you compete with experienced/ PhD candidates.
 4) MLE: usually they want someone with industrial experience as SDE/ MLE.

 ### Pure research roles